hathawayj/gitandgithub/readme.md

+---
+layout: page
-# Git and Github for Data Science
+title: Git and Github for Data Science
+---

 > Data Scientist (n.): Person who is better at statistics than any software engineer and better at software engineering than any statistician.
 [Josh Wills](https://twitter.com/josh_wills/status/198093512149958656?s=20)